The best of Ushuaia: 4-day itinerary for spring and fall

 This is one of the quintessential tours in Ushuaia, a must-do for anyone visiting the town.

-The Beagle Channel separates the “main” part of Tierra del Fuego Island from the smaller islands that make up the archipelago.
-It’s famous for being the route Charles Darwin traveled in 1833 aboard the HMS Beagle, commanded by Captain FitzRoy, during a voyage that forever changed the course of science.
+The Beagle Channel separates the main island of Tierra del Fuego from the smaller islands of the archipelago.
+It’s famous for being the route Charles Darwin traveled in 1833 aboard the HMS Beagle, commanded by Captain FitzRoy, during the voyage that forever changed the course of science.

-We booked our tour with Canoero Catamaranes, though several other companies offer the same experience.
-We purchased tickets the day before at the tourist pier, conveniently located across from the port and our apartment.
-If I remember correctly, the cost was around $40 USD per adult.
+We booked our tour with Canoero Catamaranes, though several other companies offer similar tours.
+We bought our tickets the day before at the tourist pier, which was conveniently located across from both the port and our apartment.
+If I remember correctly, the cost was around USD 40 per adult.

 .